2005 UCF Golden Knights football team: September 24 — Marshall

 UCF's 17-game losing streak - the longest active losing streak in the nation, came to an end as the Golden Knights defeated Marshall 23–13.
 UCF hosted the Thundering Heard in their first conference game as part of C-USA.
-UCF jumped out to a 17–0 halftime lead after a 5-yard yard touchdown pass to Brandon Marshall and a 1-yard touchdown run by Kevin Smith.
+UCF jumped out to a 17–0 halftime lead after a 5-yard touchdown pass to Brandon Marshall and a 1-yard touchdown run by Kevin Smith.
 The Golden Knights defense held Marshall to only 11 yards rushing, forced two fumbles, and intercepted Jimmy Skinner twice.
 After the game, the Citrus Bowl crowd stormed the field and tore down the goalposts.

 October 1 — at Louisiana-Lafayette

 Backup kicker John Brown kicked a 28-yard field goal with 2 seconds left in regulation to give the Golden Knights a 24–21 victory at Louisiana-Lafayette.
 The win snapped UCF's 15-game road losing streak, and they improved to 2–2 (2–0 in C-USA) on the season.
 UCF blew an early 21–0 lead, and the Cajuns tied the score at 21–21 with 1:51 to go.
-But Kevin Smith got the Golden Knights to the 11 yard line, and set the game-winning kick.
+But Kevin Smith got the Golden Knights to the 11-yard line, and set the game-winning kick.
 Quarterback Steven Moffett threw for 232 yards and three touchdown in the victory.